 Depression — also called major depression — is one of the most common mental illnesses in the U.S., according to the NIMH.
 People who experience depression tend to have a loss of interest in daily activities or have trouble sleeping, eating or concentrating for at least two weeks.

-Here's a breakdown of who tends to develop depression, and how it's treated in the U.S.:
+Here's a breakdown of who tends to develop depression and how it's treated in the U.S., according to NIMH statistics:

-- An estimated 65% of adults who had depression received treatment for their condition in 2017; about 35% did not.
+- An estimated 66% of adults who had depression received treatment for their condition in 2020.

 Schizophrenia is a disorder in which a person experiences symptoms such as hallucinations, delusions and unusual thoughts.
 Left untreated, schizophrenia can be severe and potentially disabling.